East Central Illinois Master Naturalist

 Champaign Park District

-The mission of the Champaign Park District is to enhance the quality of life through positive experiences in parks and recreation in the Champaign, Illinois community.
+The mission of the Champaign Park District is to enhance the quality of life through positive experiences in parks and recreation in the Champaign, Illinois, community.
 They currently have 60 parks, 11 trails, and 14 facilities totaling 654 acres.
 Four parks currently have sections of natural areas: Heritage, Porter Family, Scott, and Sunset Ridge.
 They hope to expand these areas in the future.
-Volunteers may remove non-native plants, plant native plants, or help with other maintenance of the natural areas.
+Volunteers may remove non-native plants, plant native plants, or help maintain the natural areas.

 Urbana Park District